stainsby/redflare/README.md

     node ./apps.js

-For the production site, we use 'forever' to run the site.
+In production, we use nodejitsu's `forever` tool to run the site.

+By default, the web UI will listen on port 28080.
+Edit `config.js` to change this and other settings.

 # Copyright

-Copyright 2012 Sustainable Software Pty Ltd. All files in the Redflare project are licensed under the GNU Affero General Public License version 3.
+Copyright &copy; 2012 Sustainable Software Pty Ltd. All files in the Redflare project are licensed under the GNU Affero General Public License version 3.